SeanHwangG/test/database.md

 * A view function, or view for short, is simply a Python function that takes a Web request and returns a Web response
 * Each view function is responsible for returning an HttpResponse object

-> generic
+* generic
   * View
   * CreateView
     * form_valid(self, form): custom logic for valid form
     * form_invalid(self, form): custom logic for invalid form
   * DeleteView
   * RedirectedView
   * UpdateView
   * ListView
   * TemplateView
   * base.ContextMixin
     * allow_empty: specifying whether to display the page if no objects are available
     * model: model that this view will display data for
-  * queryset: A QuerySet that represents the objects, If provided, the value of queryset supersedes value provided for model
+    * queryset: A QuerySet that represents objects, If provided, the value of queryset supersedes value provided for model
     * paginate_by: An integer specifying how many objects should be displayed per page
     * get_queryset(): Get the list of items for this view
     * get_ordering(): a string (or iterable of strings) that defines the ordering that will be applied to the queryset

 ```py
 from django.contrib.auth.mixins import LoginRequiredMixin